2 Conceptual overview

 Ditches Ditches collect water from the clusters and, potentially, from additional external sources.
 They channel all inflows directly into the Albufera lake.

-2.3 Custom agrochemical schedules
+2.3 Custom pesticide schedules

 Further details on this will be provided elsewhere.↩︎